Niklas-Deworetzki/thm-hauptseminar/gliederung.md

 Osmani
 x Progressive - Work for every user, regardless of browser choice because they’re built with progressive enhancement as a core tenet.
-- Responsive - Fit any form factor, desktop, mobile, tablet, or whatever is next.
-- Connectivity independent - Enhanced with service workers to work offline or on low quality networks.
+- Responsive - Fit any form factor, desktop, mobile, tablet, or whatever is next. x Connectivity independent - Enhanced with service workers to work offline or on low quality networks.
 - App-like - Use the app-shell model to provide app-style navigations and interactions.
 - Fresh - Always up-to-date thanks to the service worker update process.
 - Safe - Served via TLS to prevent snooping and ensure content hasn’t been tampered with.